CleverTap/clevertap-ios-sdk/docs/CustomDomainSetup.md

 ```

 ### ⚙️ Debug and Test
 After integration, you should be able to see logged events on CleverTap dashboard.
-You could also use CleverTapInstanceConfig's logLevel to debug requests and response.
+You could also use CleverTapInstanceConfig's logLevel or ```CleverTap.setDebugLevel(1)``` to debug requests and response.